empower-ai/sql-agent/README.md

 [![Discord](https://img.shields.io/badge/discord-@DSensei-blue.svg?logo=discord)](https://discord.gg/fRzNUEugRU)

-Revolutionize the way you access data using DSensei, the open source Slack bot that makes querying your databases effortless with natural language.
+Revolutionize the way you access data using DSensei, the open source chatbot that makes querying your databases effortless with natural language.
 DSensei can easily retrieve data from databases like BigQuery, MySQL, and PostgreSQL with the power of ChatGPT, eliminating the need for complex SQL queries.
+DSensei has a built-in web chatbot, and Slack integration to enable data question answering in Slack.

 Try a live demo in our [Slack Channel](https://join.slack.com/t/dsensei-demo/shared_invite/zt-1tt55ia3p-jMlofj8YHGnCMjuu30vJeg)